ProstoyVadila/collect4_game/README.md

-# Collect4 game
+# Connect4 game

-A simple CLI game of collect 4
+A simple CLI game of connect 4

 ## Quick start